My Experience of Joining a Remote First Company

 Pro #1: No Morning Commute

 As I’m based in Glasgow, the thought of travelling through to Edinburgh on a daily basis did not appeal to me at all.
-But luckily, having the remote first option means I didn’t miss out on the chance to join the QC team – and the fact I can roll out of bed at 8.30 is a massive plus (but obviously, I don’t do that…)!
+But luckily, having the remote-first option means I didn’t miss out on the chance to join the QC team – and the fact I can roll out of bed at 8.30am is a massive plus (but obviously, I don’t do that…)!

 Con #1: No Face-to-Face Contact

 When you’re starting a new job, you’re faced with an influx of names, faces, job titles and functions.
-But when working in an office environment, it’s easy to absorb all this new information as, with each day that passes, you get more familiar with your surroundings and the team you’ll be working with.
+But working in an office environment makes it easy to absorb all this new information as, with each day that passes, you get more familiar with your surroundings and your new teammates.

 But, when you’re onboarded remotely, it can be almost impossible to get a grasp of everyone’s roles in the business and marry up faces with names.